calejvaldez/YouAreTyping/docs/guide.md

 ### Changing message colors

 If you'd like to customize your experience, you can change the color of the messages on the right.
-You can toggle the color selector by pressing the `Control` and `c` keys.
-On the top-right of the screen, a color selector will appear for you to change the color of your messages.
+Select the gear on the top-right of the screen to enter Settings.
+Under "Colors", you can select the color you'd like!

 ### Bookmarking a message